linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 1. Right click on desktop.
-2. Click on **Set wallpaper** to preview all the wallpapers at the bottom of the desktop.
+2. Click on **Set Wallpaper** to preview all the wallpapers at the bottom of the desktop.
 3. Select one and it will apply in desktop and lock screen.
 4. You can also choose **Only desktop** or **Only lock screen**.